Magnesium for Brain Health: The Mineral for Mindful Minds

 Magnesium-rich recipes can easily be found online and incorporated into various meal plans.

-It’s important to note that cooking techniques matter when it comes to nutrient preservation.
+It’s important to note that techniques matter when it comes to nutrient preservation.

 Boiling, for instance, may cause significant loss of minerals like magnesium.